-Solution Solo any track or combination of tracks by pressing the S buttons.
+S You can solo any track or combination of tracks by pressing the [S] buttons.
 Bright yellow = soloing.

 Mixer Window

 To adjust track volume level and panning controls, open the Mixer window by selecting the Window | Mixer menu item or by clicking the Mixer button on the toolbar palette.